 To better help survivors, their loved ones, and the communities in which they live, this will mean changing the landscape of sexual assault prevention, care and healing.
-We want to work with hospitals, organizations, and legislators to empower survivors with additional resources.
+We want to work with hospitals, organizations, legislators, and universities to empower survivors with additional resources.

 We view sexual health through a survivor-focused lens.
 We have developed resources such as self-administered DNA collection, and sexual health testing in order to meet the needs of sexual assault survivors.